uchicago-cs/cmsc23310/_sources/syllabus.rst.txt

 Paper discussion
 ~~~~~~~~~~~~~~~~

 Every week, we will discuss several papers in class (see `Calendar and Reading List <calendar.html>`_ for the list of papers).
-The papers for a given week will have a common theme, but the papers will be split between the Monday and Wednesday classes.
+The papers for a given week will have a common theme, but the papers will be split between the Tuesday and Thursday classes.

 At the beginning of the quarter, students will be divided into three groups: A, B, and C. Although the composition of the groups will remain fixed throughout the quarter, the *role* that each group will take during a discussion section will rotate every week.
 There are three roles: